iyobo/amala/README.md

 Amala is fast, light, and Docker-ready; Perfect for microservices.

 - Define your REST API endpoints using ES8 _classes_ and _decorators_.
-- Inject arguments into your endpoint handlers, effectively turning your controller actions into standalone, testable service actions.
+- Inject arguments into your endpoint handlers, effectively turning your controller endpoints into standalone, testable service endpoints.
 - Clean, light and FAST endpoints.
 Powered by Koa.
 - No further magic past decorators.
 Full access to underlying Koa app.
 - Project creator comes with fully configured Docker and Docker-compose settings for quick containerization.

-This leads to clean, self-documenting API endpoints and makes it so you can re-use those service actions elsewhere.
+This leads to clean, self-documenting API endpoints and makes it so you can re-use those service endpoints elsewhere.
-It also makes your endpoint actions easier to test.
+It also makes your endpoint endpoints easier to test.

 OpenAPI export feature is in progress and very incomplete, but you can see where it is by hitting 'GET /api/docs' by default.